Richiealx/Microsoft-Stock-Price-Analysis-Using-R/README.md

 This repository contains an analysis of Microsoft stock prices using historical financial data and machine learning techniques.
 The primary objective is to predict Microsoft's future stock prices (closing price) using a Random Forest model.
 Additionally, comparisons with a Multiple Linear Regression model are made to assess prediction performance.

+## Project Title: Enhancing Stock Price Prediction Using Machine Learning: A Comparative Analysis of Random Forest and Linear Regression Models on Microsoft's Financial Data

+## Research Questions

+1. How do financial indicators, such as High, Low, and Volume, influence Microsoft’s closing price?

+2. Can machine learning models, including Random Forest and Linear Regression, predict Microsoft’s future stock price with accuracy?

+## Machine Learning Models (Predictive Modelling)
+1. Random Forest Model
+2. Linear Regression Model

+## Key Findings
+-Key Finding 1: The predictors of Microsoft’s closing price which proved most influential were High and Low prices, having strong positive correlations over 0.95.

+-Key Finding 2: Random Forest model exhibits excellent predictive accuracy with an R² = 0.9999 and good error metrics (MAE = 0.2499, RMSE = 0.6839).

+-Key Finding 3: Linear Regression did relatively well, with identical R² values, but on the lower end of RMSE, that showed its inability to deal with complex interactions compared to Random Forest.

+-Key Finding 4: The direct correlation of Volume indicator against price movements was weak and therefore the indicator has a very weak standalone predictive power.

+-Key Finding 5: A paired t-test showed no statistically significant difference in prediction accuracy of Random Forest model from that of Linear Regression model (p = 0.1252).

 ## Repository Contents

 - **MSFT.csv**: This file contains historical stock market data for Microsoft (MSFT), including columns such as Date, Low, Open, Volume, High, Close, and Adjusted Close.